-Penguin viewing is guaranteed on all tours.
-We recommend our later tours (5.15pm onwards) as the best for penguin activity.
+Currently, we recommend our later tours (5.15pm & 5.45pm) as the best for penguin activity.
 Viewing of wildlife can change from day to day, please do not hesitate to contact us for up to date information on what is likely to be seen in our reserve.
 In joining one of our tours you are helping in the survival of this endangered species.

 Summer Months (October-March)